From Depression to Parkinson’s Disease: The Healing Power of Dance

 One of the most compelling studies supporting this idea examined complex improvised movements, and identified unique sets of movement components that can elicit the feelings of happiness, sadness, fear or anger.
 The associations between emotions and specific motor components have been used in the past for diagnosis or emotion recognition.
 This study goes further and proposes specific techniques for modifying emotions.

-A recent systematic review of research on dance/movement therapy specifically found it to be effective in the treatment of adults with depression.
+A systematic review of research on dance/movement therapy specifically found it to be effective in the treatment of adults with depression.

-Improvements in Parkinson’s disease
+Improvements in Parkinson’s Disease

-Dance typically involves learning sequences of steps and movements in space, in coordination with music.
+Dance typically involves learning sequences of steps and movements in space, in co-ordination with music.
 In other words, it requires substantial physical and cognitive engagement and, as such, it should improve not only muscle tone, strength, balance and coordination, but also memory, attention and visuospatial processing.

 When comparing relatively long-term dance interventions (of six and 18 months) to conventional fitness training, several studies have found improvements in attention and verbal memory and neuroplasticity in healthy older adults.
 Researchers also found improvements in memory and cognitive function for older adults with mild cognitive impairment after a 40-week dance program.

-In addition, a recent meta-analysis of seven randomized controlled trials comparing the effects of dance therapy to non-dance interventions in Parkinson’s disease found that dance was especially beneficial for executive function, the processes that help us plan, organize and regulate our actions.
+In addition, a meta-analysis of seven randomized controlled trials comparing the effects of dance therapy to non-dance interventions in Parkinson’s disease found that dance was especially beneficial for executive function, the processes that help us plan, organize and regulate our actions.

-Changes in brain structure
+Changes in Brain Structure

-A recent descriptive systematic review included eight well-controlled studies, all of which demonstrated changes in brain structure following dance intervention.
-These changes included: increased hippocampal and parahippocampal volume (involved in memory), increased gray matter volume in the precentral gyrus (involved in motor control) and white matter integrity in the corpus callosum (involved in communication between the two hemispheres).
+A descriptive systematic review included eight well-controlled studies, all of which demonstrated changes in brain structure following dance intervention.
+These changes included increased hippocampal and parahippocampal volume (involved in memory), increased gray matter volume in the precentral gyrus (involved in motor control) and white matter integrity in the corpus callosum (involved in communication between the two hemispheres).

 Overall, these studies are compatible with the idea of using dance and DMT in various neurological and psychiatric disorders — such as Parkinson’s disease, Alzheimer’s disease and mood disorders — as well as in the general population.

-New possibilities for feeling and perceiving
+New Possibilities for Feeling and Perceiving